KomradeSpectre/AetheriumMod/README.md

 **Rob** - For varied questions relating to coding on ROR2.
 Also for helping solve some issues regarding ItemDisplay rendering.
 **OkIGotIt (referencing Rico)** - For providing a code snippet for ItemDisplays which let me learn how to have them show up in the first place.
 **Rico** - For the above, and for creating a timer component for me to fix an annoying Voidheart issue that I couldn't solve.
 **Rolo** - For providing a projectile code example, which allowed us to use it as a basis to create Blaster Sword with heavy modifications.
-**BordListian** - Basically co-dev support in creating this and playtesting.
 **GrimTheWanderer** - Playtesting.
 **WaltzingPhantom** - For providing alternative icon art for Feathered Plume, Blood Soaked Shield, Shark Teeth, and Shielding Core!
 **Various ROR2 Modding Core Developers and Modders** - Answering questions related to modding for ROR2 at random stages during development of version 0.1.0.
 **753** - Providing a crystallization shader for me to use in the future.
 **Lorc (Https://lorcblog.blogspot.com/)** - For the base feather icon I did a small edit to for Feathered Plume's speed buff.
 **FilterForge (Https://www.filterforge.com/)** - For providing a good deal of the base for my normals.
 Awesome plugin library, I recommend it.
+**FOG** - Providing an elite buff icon for Sanguine Elites.